 Though it maybe hard for those who are sensitive to the sight of blood, starting to think of blood from a period as just another body fluid is a great first step.
 Period blood and lining is safe and won't cause any hard to another penis, vagina, finger, skin or mouth.
 This blood can actually serve as a lubricant during sex.
 However to insure a cleaner experience, try putting down a towel on furniture, sticking to missionary position or having fun in the shower.
 Using a traditional condom or female condom will also help with cleanup.
 If you’re using toys, try non porous materials like the Njoy stainless steel line for guaranteed clean times.

 Alternatives to penetrative sex can also be explored with your partner, like anal sex, clit stimulation, or other erogenous zones of the body.
-This could be a great time to add a toy like the Eva Hands Free Vibrator for easy clitoral stimulation or the Frisky Silicone Nipple Suckers for fun nipple play.
+This could be a great time to add a vibrator for easy clitoral stimulation or the nipple toys for fun nipple play.
 If you are wanting to have penetrative sex and the sight of blood just won’t cut it, flexible tampons or natural sponges are options.
 Never use a regular tampon or menstrual cup during penetrative sex as this can cause harm to your body.

 Overall the most important thing is communication between yourself and your partner.
 Never try to surprise your partner by not disclosing you’re on your period when the action has already begun or try to pressure a partner into engaging in sex when they simply don’t want to.
 By remaining clear and open, you can remove any uncomfortable attitudes associated with periods and include this time of the month in your regular healthy exploration of sex.